nokia/vscode-workflow-manager/README.md

 ### Connect to NSP WFM

-To connect to an NSP WFM, you need to configure the following attributes in **workspace settings:**
+To connect to an NSP WFM, you need to configure the following attributes in VsCode **workspace settings:**

 **ctrl+shift+p > Preferences: Open Workspace Settings > Extensions > Workflow Manager**